 - Biological therapies that develop antibodies to help the body fight the cancer

-- Immune modulators, such as thalidomide and lenalidomide, that modify the environment of the tumor cell and allow it to die
+- Immune modulators, such lenalidomide, that modify the environment of the tumor cell and allow the immune system to kill the cancer

 - Targeted therapies that attack cancer cells by using small molecules to block pathways cells used to survive and multiply

 Stem cell transplantation: If non-Hodgkin lymphoma does not respond to chemotherapy or if it returns, your doctor may recommend a stem cell transplant.
+A stem cell transplant is a procedure that replaces defective or damaged cells in patients whose normal blood cells have been affected by cancer.
 Also, since chemotherapy often destroys healthy cells in the blood and bone marrow, patients who have certain types of chemotherapy may need stem cell transplants.